dabeaz/curio/docs/reference.rst

    than 0, it is decremented and the semaphore is acquired.
 Otherwise, the task has to wait until the count is incremented by another task.

-.. class:: BoundedSemaphore(value=1)

-   This class is the same as :class:`Semaphore` except that the semaphore value is not allowed to exceed the initial value.

 Semaphores support the following methods:

 .. asyncmethod:: Semaphore.acquire()